iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 Within a project, you can:

-- Explore all the details of the experiments that you have pushed to your Git repository.
+- [Explore all the details of the experiments][explore-ml-experiments] that you have pushed to your Git repository.
-- Visualize the experiments using plots and trend charts.
+- [Visualize the experiments][visualize] using plots and trend charts.
-- Compare experiments.
+- [Compare experiments][compare].
-- Run new experiments by submitting new Git commits directly from Iterative Studio.
+- [Run new experiments][run-experiments] by submitting new Git commits directly from Iterative Studio.
-- [Track real-time metrics][live-metrics] by sending them to Iterative Studio by using [DVCLive].
+- [Track live metrics][live-metrics] by sending them to Iterative Studio by using [DVCLive].

 In the following sections, you will see how to create, configure and share projects.

+[explore-ml-experiments]:
+  /doc/studio/user-guide/projects-and-experiments/explore-ml-experiments
+[visualize]:
+  /doc/studio/user-guide/projects-and-experiments/visualize-and-compare
+[compare]:
+  /doc/studio/user-guide/projects-and-experiments/visualize-and-compare#compare-experiments
+[run-experiments]:
+  /doc/studio/user-guide/projects-and-experiments/run-experiments
 [live-metrics]: /doc/studio/user-guide/projects-and-experiments/live-metrics
 [dvclive]: /doc/dvclive